schorschii/OCO-Server/docs/Computers.md

 It is recommended to **not** make the OCO server available on the internet to prevent brute force attacks.
 Make the server only available on your internal company network and use a VPN connection for mobile devices.

 ## Updating Computer Inventory Values
-The agent will only send updated inventory data to the server if the last inventory data update is older than the time span defined in `AGENT_UPDATE_INTERVAL` in the config file.
-The recommended default values is 2 hours.
+The agent will only send updated inventory data to the server if the last inventory data update is older than the time span defined in "Agent Update Interval" on the config page.
+The recommended default value is 2 hours.
 Do not make this time interval too short as the query of the inventory values can produce some CPU load.

 ## Event Log Query
 You can monitor the Windows event log of your clients by creating Event Query Rules on the OCO server.
 These rules are communicated with the agent and if an event matches the rule, the agent will send the event data to the server.
 This feature can be used as a simple central syslog functionality for your managed clients.